wallarm/product-documentation/docs/3.6/admin-en/chaining-wallarm-and-other-ingress-controllers.md

 * Access to the account with the **Administrator** role in Wallarm Console for the [EU Cloud](https://my.wallarm.com/) or [US Cloud](https://us1.my.wallarm.com/)
 * Access to `https://api.wallarm.com:444` for working with EU Wallarm Cloud or to `https://us1.api.wallarm.com:444` for working with US Wallarm Cloud
 * Access to `https://charts.wallarm.com` to add the Wallarm Helm charts.
 Ensure the access is not blocked by a firewall
+* Access to the Wallarm repositories on Docker Hub `https://hub.docker.com/r/wallarm`.
+Make sure the access is not blocked by a firewall
 * Access to [GCP storage addresses](https://www.gstatic.com/ipranges/goog.json) to download an actual list of IP addresses registered in [whitelisted, blacklisted, or greylisted](../user-guides/ip-lists/overview.md) countries, regions or data centers
 * Deployed Kubernetes cluster running an Ingress controller